15five/scim2-filter-parser/README.rst

     'emails[type eq "work" and value co "@example.com"] or ims[type eq "xmpp" and value co "@foo.com"]'

-These can be hard to work with and covert into SQL to run against a database.
+These can be hard to work with and convert into SQL to run against a database.

 That's where SCIM 2.0 Filter Parser (SFP) can help.